 4. Spain and Morocco

 Spain’s borders look pretty normal at first sight but there’s a lot of lands away from the mainland that doesn’t make a lot of sense.
-Many people don’t know this but Spain has a lot of exclaves on the North African coast.
+Many people don’t know this but Spain the Canary Islands aren’t the only Spanish territory near the North African coast.
 Spain also claims a tiny stretch of land completely surrounded by Morocco.
 After the Reconquista in 1492, when Spain reconquered the Iberian Peninsula from the Moors Spain occupied parts of Northern Africa too.
 Known as Spanish Morocco, most of the territory has been given back to Morocco, except for a few dots on the map that keep causing disputes even today.

 Most of these are remote islands but three of these are actually cities within mainland Morocco.
 Like these two rocks in the picture which are a part of Spain while everything else is part of Morocco.
 This 80m wide passage that separates Spain and Morocco is the shortest border in the world.
 Another exclave is Melilla separated by a 6m border fence separating it from Morocco.
 The town is a home to 78,000 citizens and together with Ceuta are the only two towns that belong to the EU but are located in Africa.